rgcgithub/regenie/README.md

 ## Version history
+Version 1.0.6.0 (Improve logistic regression implementation to address convergence issues with low case counts; add new option `--firth-se` to compute SE using effect size estimate and LRT p-value when using Firth correction).

 Version 1.0.5.9 (Fixed bug printing variant ID  when variant with variance = 0 occurs in step 1).

 Version 1.0.5.8 (Fixed bug due to input genotype file not sorted by chromosome and one of options `--extract/--exclude/--chr/--chrList` is used).